prebid/prebid.github.io/dev-docs/running-your-own-prebid-server.md

 - If caching succeeds, add values to the client response: cache_id, cache_url
 - Remove the bid's creative body before responding to the client

-Eventually the ad server will make a decision which ad to display, and if one of the bids wins, cache_id and/or cache_url are used to retrieve the creative body for display.
+The ad server will make a decision which ad to display, and if one of the bids wins, cache_id and/or cache_url are used to retrieve the creative body for display.

-Follow the instructions in the [GoLang](https://github.com/prebid/prebid-cache) or [Java](https://github.rp-core.com/Mobile/prebid_cache_webflux/blob/master/README.md) repository to set up the cache server, and then configure it in pbs.json:
+Follow the instructions in the [Go](https://github.com/prebid/prebid-cache) or [Java](https://github.rp-core.com/Mobile/prebid_cache_webflux/blob/master/README.md) repository to set up the cache server, and then configure it in pbs.json:

 ```
 ...